Small bent-winged bat

 The small bent-winged bat (Miniopterus pusillus) is a species in the bat family Miniopteridae, which has similarities and distinctive differences from the family of vesper bats.
 A novel version of coronavirus has been identified in this species.
 It can be found in Bangladesh, Bhutan, India, Indonesia, Laos, Malaysia, Nepal, Philippines, Thailand and Vietnam.

+Taxonomy

+Miniopterus pusillus is a species of bat in the genus Miniopterus and family Miniopteridae.
+It was described by George Edward Dobson in 1876.
+The Mammal Diversity Database currently recognises M. pusillus as a valid living species and lists Small Long-fingered Bat as its primary common name, with Small Bent-winged Bat and Nicobar Bent-winged Bat among its other common names.

+Its current classification places it in the order Chiroptera, suborder Yangochiroptera, superfamily Vespertilionoidea, family Miniopteridae, and genus Miniopterus.
+The species was historically associated with the family Vespertilionidae, but Miniopterus is currently placed in the separate family Miniopteridae.